 Washington's dentures were in fact made of animal bone and human teeth.
-Some records suggest that those teeth came from the mouths of slaves.Wikimedia Commons
+Some of those teeth may have come from people enslaved on Washington's Mount Vernon plantation.Public Domain

-2. John Adams' last words are thought to be, "Thomas Jefferson survives."
+2. John Adams' last words are thought to be, "Thomas Jefferson still lives."

-Adams believed that Jefferson, his great political rival, had outlived him.
+Adams believed that Jefferson, his friend, turned political rival, turned friend had outlived him.
 However, Jefferson himself had actually died just hours earlier.
-What's more, the date was July 4, 1826, exactly 50 years after the Continental Congress approved the Declaration of Independence.
-Wikimedia Commons

-4. James Madison's face appeared on the $5,000 bill, which the government stopped printing in 1945.
-Wikimedia Commons
+4. James Madison appeared on the $5,000 bill, which the government stopped printing in 1945 and discontinued for good in 1969.

-7. Andrew Jackson was the target of America's first presidential assassination attempt when Richard Lawrence fired a gun at him from just feet away.
+7. Andrew Jackson was the target of America's first presidential assassination attempt when Richard Lawrence fired a gun at him from just feet away on Jan.
+30, 1835.

 When the gun misfired, Lawrence pulled out a second weapon — which also misfired.

 An enraged Jackson charged Lawrence with his cane.
 Both pistols were later found to be working just fine, which means the odds of them both misfiring were 125,000 to 1.
-Wikimedia Commons
+Public Domain

-10. John Tyler, born in 1790, still has two living grandchildren.Wikimedia Commons
+10. John Tyler, born in 1790, still has a living grandson.
+Public Domain

-13. A Yale professor once wrote that "to discuss...Millard Fillmore is to overrate [him]."
+13. A Yale professor once remarked that "to discuss...Millard Fillmore is to overrate [him]."

 And with that, we give you no Fillmore facts.

-This arrangement prompted Andrew Jackson to call the two "Miss Nancy and Aunt Fancy."
-Wikimedia Commons
+Their friendship drew attention even in their day, and prompted Andrew Jackson to call the two "Miss Nancy and Aunt Fancy."
+Public Domain

-23. Benjamin Harrison was the grandson of ninth president William Henry Harrison.
-He is the only US president to be the grandchild of another president.
+23. Benjamin Harrison was the grandson of William Henry Harrison.

 25. William McKinley often wore a red carnation on his lapel for good luck.